Summer Resident Assistant Job Description

 - Attends weekly or bi-weekly staff meetings when scheduled.

 - Provides regular briefing updates of work shift in the residence halls using a functional and residence hall-specific e-mail account.

 - Shows knowledge of, personally abides by, and helps enforce the university’s policies and procedures.

 - Aligns priorities so that the job responsibilities take precedence over personal commitments.

 - May not have any commitments outside the position (i.e. internship, extra-curricular activities, athletics, and second jobs) without written consent of the Summer RA Program Coordinator.

 - Maintains standards of personal and professional conduct and serves as role model for students and other residence hall staff.

-Compensation will be in the form of both hourly pay and a room waiver.
+Compensation will be both hourly pay & free summer housing.

 - Must be an undergraduate or graduate student registered full-time and have lived on campus for least a year.

 - Must be term-active student for the following fall semester.